gtbu/Online-Plugins/readme.md

 *** If a single author does not agree, please open an issue !

-In Typesetter You get a search-error : https://github.com/gtbu/index.php/Plugins?&ug=5.3-p8.3&page=0 : Since Typesettercms.com has been closed, online - download is down.
+In older Typesetter-versions You get a search-error : https://github.com/gtbu/index.php/Plugins?&ug=5.3-p8.3&page=0 : Since Typesettercms.com has been closed, online - download is down.

-A modified cms-code for download from this git is in planning.
+A modified Cms-code for download from this git is in planning.

+*** In the Wiki of this site are hints for problems with plugins(deprecations or evtl. bugs)